 Ashwaganda – Studies suggest that ashwagandha may improve male fertility by boosting testosterone levels.
 One study in men with low sperm cell counts showed that taking 675 mg of ashwagandha root extract daily for three months significantly improved fertility.

 Chasteberry – Chasteberry (Vitex agnus-castus) supports hormone balance in both men and women.
-Irregular menstrual cycles can also hamper women in planning a pregnancy.
-Three studies report that Vitex is more effective than a placebo in improving menstrual cycles in women with irregular periods Unfortunately it can take chasteberry three to six months to begin working.
+Irregular menstrual cycles can also hamper women who are planning a pregnancy.
+Three studies report that Vitex is more effective than a placebo in improving menstrual cycles in women with irregular periods.
+Unfortunately, it can take chaste berry three to six months to begin working.

 Ginseng – Ginseng is great for men: increases sperm count, testosterone levels, and sexual desire.